 Another element that can increase your credibility is receiving endorsements and recommendations.

-This is a special feature of LinkedIn that you won’t find on Facebook.
+This is a unique feature of LinkedIn that you won’t find on Facebook.

 After a successful deal, you could ask clients and partners to give you a LinkedIn recommendation or endorsement.